raghavtalwar/Arsenal/Reverse shell from Word Document/README.md

 # Reverse-Shell-From-Word-Document
-This is a repository containing code to generate powershell payload to access PC'S remotely.
+This is a repository containing code to generate powershell payload

-In this we use up the payloadGenerate.py file to generate powershell payload for us.
+The payloadGenerate.py file to generate powershell payload for us.

 PayloadForMacro.py file develops the payload in the format to be feeded as a Word Macro.